 And so it is with our 1050 Denier Ballistic Nylon fabric that makes up our Railroad Grips and Rucksacks.
 Our primary supplier of Ballistic Nylon encountered this problem when the stockpile of the supply of thread they use ran out.
 Fortunately, they were able to source new thread.
 They are now weaving new Ballistic fabric.

 Unfortunately this extended manufacturing process takes time.
 There are also other companies in need of Ballistic.
 The fabric mills require time to weave, dye, and poly-coat the fabric, then pallet the rolls for distribution.
 For each order that is processed by the mill, the shipment timeline is first in, first out.

-Between sourcing the thread, weaving the fabric, preparing the pallets to ship the rolls, and organizing shipping distribution, it’s now a couple months from ordering a roll to getting it delivered.
+Between sourcing the thread, weaving the fabric, preparing the pallets to ship the rolls, and organizing shipping distribution, it’s now a couple months from ordering a ballistic fabric roll to getting it delivered to our factory.

 Red Oxx Quality Control inspection and final prep.

 Additionally, our Quality Control Team has to inspect the roll when it arrives to meet our strict material standards.
 Then each Railroad bag order is processed, the patterns measured out, then the pieces are cut.

 Finally, your bag is scheduled for production assembly.
 All this takes place at our Billings, Montana manufacturing factory.